stefanmielke/perfect_dark/README.md

 # Perfect Dark port

+## Experimental netplay branch

+This branch of the port contains an **extremely** early and experimental implementation of network play.
+This is **NOT READY** for prime time.
+Use at your own risk if you are not a developer.

+Current status: Combat Simulator with 2-4 players is very partially functional with major client-side issues.

+## Original description

 This repository contains a work-in-progress port of the [Perfect Dark decompilation](https://github.com/n64decomp/perfect_dark) to modern platforms.

 To run the port, you must already have a Perfect Dark ROM, specifically one of the following: